linhdangCA/machine-learning-stanford/README.md

 # machine-learning-stanford
-My coursework for Stanford's Machine Learning Course hosted on Coursera
+My coursework for Stanford University's Machine Learning course hosted at Coursera.

+Code is written in Octave.

+Link to the program: https://www.coursera.org/learn/machine-learning